Pezhvak/docker-ocserv/README.md

     certonly --standalone -m <email> -d <domain> -n --agree-tos
 ```

-Don't worry if you can't create one (mostly because ports 80 and 443 are not available on your server or you don't have a domain), a fallback script will generate a self-signed certificate for you inside the container.
+Don't worry if you can't create one (most often because ports 80 and 443 are not available on your server or you don't have a domain), a fallback script will generate a self-signed certificate for you inside the container.
 The only difference is
-a warning message about certificate not being trusted (due to being self-signed) when logging in.
+a warning message about the certificate not being trusted (due to being self-signed) when logging in.

-## STEP 2: Running Your Container
+### STEP 2: Running Your Container
-Now that you have your certificate generated (or not), you have to run run the container somehow.
+Now that we are done with the certificate, you have to run the container somehow.

-***NOTE:*** If you haven't generated certificate in the previous step, remove volume mountings to cert paths in your choosen method. as stated previously
+***NOTE:*** If you haven't generated a certificate in the previous step, remove volume mountings to cert paths in your chosen method. as stated previously
 a self-signed certificate will be generated automatically with the downside of untrusted certificate warning at the logging phase.

 ### OPTION 1: Docker Compose (Recommended)

-I highly recommend you to use docker-compose for running your container, feel free to change the port by editing `docer-compose.yml`.
+I highly recommend using docker-compose for running your container, feel free to change the port by editing `docker-compose.yml`.

 ```BASH
 wget https://raw.githubusercontent.com/Pezhvak/docker-ocserv/develop/docker-compose.yml